 Ingredients for the Best Canned Blueberry Pie Filling Recipe

-Add a few simple ingredients to transform the canned stuff into a delicious tasting pie.
+Add a few simple ingredients to transform the canned stuff into a delicious-tasting pie.
 This recipe will fill a 9-inch pie plate.

 - 1 (21 oz) can of blueberry pie filling.
 The pie filling will be bland, goopy, and unappealing right out of the can.
 Don’t let that worry you.
 You are going to fix all that.

 - 3 to 3½ cups of fresh or frozen blueberries.
-Don’t skip this step.
+Don't skip this step.
 This is the most important thing you can do to make the pie incredible.
-More blueberries reduce the runniness of the filling.
-The berries add more flavor.
-Most of all, the filling now looks like blueberries, not gel.

 Use your judgment when adding blueberries to get the right amount.
 You want to cram the filling with blueberries, but you also need moisture from the filling.

-- ½ teaspoon of ground cinnamon.
-Turn the bland taste around with spices.
+- Spices.
+Turn the bland taste of canned filling around with spices.
 Cinnamon and blueberries go together.
 If you add any spice, let it be cinnamon.
-A pinch of nutmeg or allspice is also an excellent addition.

 - Pie thickener.
-Use ¼ cup tapioca flour or instant modified cornstarch, like clear jel or Cornaby’s EZ gel.
+Use ¼ cup tapioca flour or instant modified cornstarch, like clear jel or Cornaby's EZ gel.

 Tapioca and clear jel are thickeners that keep your pie filling from being too runny.
 Tapioca flour or ground tapioca pearls are easy to find in your local grocery store.
 It is a great way to thicken canned pie filling that is too thin.

-Instant modified cornstarch is the perfect way to thicken pie filling.
-It is tasteless and foolproof.
-Plus, you can use it both hot and cold foods.
+Plus, you can use it for both hot and cold foods.
 It is the easiest to use but the hardest to find.
 You must usually buy it online.

 Put several thin pats of butter on top of the pie filling before putting on the top crust.
 This is before the pie goes into the oven.
 The butter will melt and seep into the blueberry pie.
 Yum!